coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/03.business-actions/item.md

     tag:
         - businessaction
 ---
----

 Business Actions are things that can happen inside the application.
-They enhance the vtiger CRM link system and they can affect any part of the application.
+They enhance the coreBOS CRM link system and they can affect any part of the application.

+===

 They are shown/applied depending on the field permission values set on each record which may include conditional business maps.